get-convex/launchdarkly/README.md

 ### Convex App

+You'll need an existing Convex project to use the component.
+Convex is a hosted backend platform, including a database, serverless functions, and a ton more you can learn about [here](https://docs.convex.dev/get-started).

-You'll need a Convex App to use the component.
-Follow any of the [Convex quickstarts](https://docs.convex.dev/home) to set one up.
+Run `npm create convex` or follow any of the [quickstarts](https://docs.convex.dev/home) to set one up.

 ## Installation